|

 cultural sciences program.

-• 1970-1980: After graduating in Vienna, ten years work
+• 1970-1980: After graduating at the University of Vienna (social sciences & economics), ten years work

 as